LinkedEarth/PaleoBooks/doc/contributor_guide.rst

 Submit a library request
 --------------------------

-Once you have a fully built and published JupyterBook with extra metadata, `submit a request to be added on github link`_!
+Once you have a fully built and published JupyterBook with extra metadata, `submit a request to be added on github`_!

-.. _submit a request to be added on github link: https://github.com/LinkedEarth/PaleoBooks/issues/new?assignees=&labels=gallery+submission&projects=&template=gallery-submission.md&title=
+.. _submit a request to be added on github: https://github.com/LinkedEarth/PaleoBooks/issues/new?assignees=&labels=gallery+submission&projects=&template=gallery-submission.md&title=

 #.
 Name of the repository: *e.g., DISK-proxyComposite*
 #.
 Repo url: *e.g., https://github.com/khider/DISK-proxyComposite*